 At first glance Yirgacheffe’s hills look thickly forested – but in fact it is a heavily populated region and the hills are dotted with many dwellings and villages’ growing what is known as ‘garden coffee’.
 There are approximately 26 cooperatives in the region, representing some 43,794 farmers and around 62,004 hectares of garden coffee.
-The production is predominantly washed, although a smaller amount of sundried coffees also come out of Yirgacheffe (we will be releasing a natural coffee from the same mill in April 2021).
+The production is predominantly washed, although a smaller amount of sundried coffees also come out of Yirgacheffe (we will be releasing a washed coffee from the same mill in late December).

 Around 85 percent of Ethiopians still live rurally and make a living from agriculture; each family usually lives in a modest home (often a single round mud hut) and farms their own plot of land, where they grow both cash crops and food for their own consumption.
 In Yirgacheffe, coffee is one of the main cash crops – covering from half a hectare to 1.5 hectares (the latter is considered big).
 This is usually planted alongside a second cash crop – often a large-leafed tree used in making roofs for (and also shade provider for the coffee) known as ‘false banana’.
 This looks like a banana tree but isn’t – instead its thick stem is used to produce both a nutritious flour and a fermented paste that are staple ingredients (particularly across southern Ethiopia).
 I did taste it in Ethiopia back when I visited in 2015, but I was not a huge fan!